Using data previously provided (on LMS)

 to have our dependent variable (Fe)

-on the x-axiscol=Group, shape=Group
+on the x-axiscol=Group, fill=Group

 to have colours and symbols